 A high reading may come, not from having a uranium source under your basement floor or behind your foundation walls, but rather high levels of radon gas in your water supply.

 Radon gas occurs naturally as uranium in the soil breaks down, and can seep into your home undetected as it is colourless, odourless and tasteless; it can also dissolve in well water entering your home with the water you consume.

 While the concept of radon gas has not yet become common knowledge with designers and builders, some building codes already require the installation of at least a soil-gas membrane and the rough-in of a radon mitigation stack that can be activated in the event that the finished house has high levels.
 Some level of radon gas is present everywhere, and it is impossible to ascertain if a house will have high levels before construction as it requires the buildup of gas in a sealed home to show a reading.

 There are radon hot spots all across the country where it is quite prevalent in homes, but whether a specific home will have a high reading is still pretty much hit and miss - you may have it and your next door neighbour may have none.
 The presence of radon in water is equally random, and levels may differ drastically from wells even in very close proximity.
 Below is a map developed by the CBC using data from Health Canada outlining the highest risk areas across Canada.

-Testing for radon in the air usually involves a sensor that needs to be left in place for several months; water can be tested more quickly with a properly collected sample.
+Testing for radon in the air usually involves a sensor that needs to be left in place for several months; or putting an electronic tester and monitoring system, water can be tested more quickly with a properly collected sample - you can find water testing kits here for radon.
 You may have next to no radon infiltration through the soil, but still have high readings in your house due to contaminated well water.